BenSheridanEdwards/Season_Teller_React/README.md

 Based on the user's hemisphere and the date, the app will display a page indicating if it's summer or winter.

-*Tech Stack: JavaScript, React, Node, Webpack, Babel, CSS, HTML*
+*Tech Stack: JavaScript, React, Node, CSS, HTML, Webpack, Babel, CircleCI, Codeclimate, Firebase*

+You can checkout the app [here](https://season-teller-react.web.app/).

 ## <a name="user-stories">User Stories</a>